Course Outline

 - Situational simulations and practical exercises.

-- Reflection and analysis of participants' daily work cases.
+- Reflection and analysis of cases from participants' daily work.

-- Case study work, joint development of solutions.
+- Work on case studies, joint development of solutions.

 Developmental Outcomes